 A great place to visit

 B Shed is a wonderful place to visit.
-You can wander around this restored 1926 wharf shed, look at the historic photos in glass panels and mosaics and the wharf structure through cut-outs in the floor, book a ferry ride or Rottnest accommodation, hold a function or simply buy a coffee and watch the ships go by.
+You can wander around this restored 1926 wharf shed, look at the historic photos in glass panels and mosaics and the wharf structure through cut-outs in the floor, book a ferry ride, hold a function or simply buy a coffee and watch the ships go by.

 Watch the working port in action from B Shed Cafe & Grill